avalonmediasystem/avalon-switchyard/README.md

 This route requires authorization to be submitted in the header using the param `api_token`.
 See _Authorizing Services to Use Avalon Switchyard_ for information on generating a valid token.
 To post to this route use the style of:

 `post /media_objects/create, content, api_token: token`

+For specifics on how to format the content as json, see `spec/fixtures/sample_objects`.
+Each file in that directory is an example of valid sample content formatted as JSON.

 ### get /media_objects/status/:group_name